Cameco (CCO) Q4 2024 earnings summary

 Outlook and guidance

-Plan to produce 18 million pounds at both McArthur River/Key Lake and Cigar Lake in 2025; fuel services production guidance is 13–14 million kgU.
+Expect continued strong performance in 2025, with production plans of 18 million pounds each at McArthur River/Key Lake and Cigar Lake, and fuel services production guidance of 13–14 million kgU.

 Dividend growth plan targets an annual increase of at least $0.04 per share in 2025 and 2026, aiming to double the 2023 dividend by 2026.